NitroBooster2022/src/README.md

 any other functions: $rosrun control *.py (any python file in control/scripts or any c++ files in control/src without .cpp) (ex: $rosrun control lane.py
 ex: $rosrun control lane)

+Files structures in src:
+control: our controller package
+-launch: launch files for controller function
+-models: yolo models for object detection
+-msg: custom ros messages used by controller functions
+-scripts: controller functions in python
+-src: controller functions in c++
+-srv: custom ros services used by controller functions

+example: given demo code
+-its src has control.py and camera.py to demo keyboard control and camera

+models_pkg: sdf models used in the simulator

+plugins_pkg: code to simulate the components of the car (gps, motor and servo commands...)

+sim_pkg: contains simulator worlds and launch files for them

+traffic_light_pkg: idk

+utils: custom ros messages and services